Skip to content

 (Optional) Enable login

-You may have noticed that in the example above you were immediately able to edit all text on the website.
+You may have noticed that in the example above you were immediately able to edit all Stringtale-enabled text on the website.
 This might not be desirable in your organization.
 Stringtale offers a solution for that in the form of editor logins.

 1. Go to the Stringtale Dashboard.

-2. Go to Projects
+2. Go to Projects.

 3. Open the project (or click on Edit project settings) you want to deploy to your test / preview environment.

-6. The next time somebody attempts to update text on the website, they’ll be greeted with a login screen: Stringtale login
+6. The next time somebody attempts to update Stringtale-enabled text on the website, they’ll be greeted with a login screen: Stringtale login